lprhodes/homebridge-broadlink-rm/README.md

 This allows you to control your RM Mini and Pro with HomeKit and Siri.

 If you like this plugin then please star this Github repo, or better yet; buy me a drink or contribute using [Paypal](https://paypal.me/lprhodes) or [crypto currency](https://goo.gl/bEn1RW).
+Working on open source projects like this is full-time for me so every bit helps.
+Thank you, truely!

 You can also keep informed about HomeKit, homebridge and homebridge plugins by subscribing to the [Works with](http://workswith.io) newsletter.